Do you really know what your kid's doing on that smartphone?

 Other tech experts might disagree.
 But even they worry about the secret digital lives many teens are leading, and the dreadful array of consequences — including harassment and occasional suicides — that can result.

 Today's kids are meeting strangers, some of them adults, on a variety of apps.
-Teens are storing risqué photos in disguised vault apps, and then trading those photos like baseball cards.
+They range from the seemingly innocuous Musical.ly — which lets users share lip-syncing videos — to WhatsApp and, more recently, Houseparty, a group video chat service.
+Teens are storing risque photos in disguised vault apps, and then trading those photos like baseball cards.

-Some even have spare "burner" phones to avoid parental monitoring, or share passwords with friends who can post on their accounts when privileges are taken away.
+Some even have secret "burner" phones to avoid parental monitoring, or share passwords with friends who can post on their accounts when privileges are taken away.

 "I gotta hand it to their creativity, but it's only enabled through technology," says Coffey, chief digital officer at IDShield, a company that helps customers fend off identity theft.

+Parents are clearly outmatched.
 Exposed to tablets and smartphones at an increasingly early age, kids are correspondingly savvier about using them and easily share tips with friends.
-Parents, by contrast, are both overwhelmed and often naive about what kids can do with sophisticated devices.
+Parents, by contrast, are both overwhelmed and often naive about what kids can do with sophisticated devices, says Wistocki, whose packed schedule has him crisscrossing the country to speak to parents and young people.

-Wistocki often holds up a mobile phone and tells wide-eyed parents that giving a kid this "ominous device" is like handing over the keys to a new Mercedes and saying, "Sweetheart you can go to Vegas.
+He often holds up a mobile phone and tells wide-eyed parents that giving a kid this "ominous device" — and allowing them to have it any time, including charging in their rooms at night — is like handing over the keys to a new Mercedes and saying, "Sweetheart you can go to Vegas.
 You can drive to Texas, Florida, New York, wherever you want to go."

+And kids are more than happy to oblige.
+At a separate talk for students at Nathan Hale, a large K-8 public school near Chicago's Midway airport, Wistocki asked who had accounts on Instagram, Twitter, Snapchat and other apps and games with social components.
+Most of the kids in attendance, many younger than 13, raised their hands.

+Afterward, one girl, all frizzy hair and braces, approached a reporter with desperation.
+"Please, please, pleeeeease, don't use my picture or a video of me raising my hand," the 13-year-old begged repeatedly, despite assurances that she wasn't caught on camera.

-Such journeys can lead to ugly incidents, sometimes involving surprisingly young participants.
+These kinds of incidents can turn particularly ugly, sometimes involving surprisingly young participants.

 In January, two 12-year-olds were arrested in Panama City Beach, Florida, for cyberstalking that police said led to the suicide of a classmate named Gabriella Green, who'd been repeatedly bullied.

+In other instances, young people are buying drugs via social media or encrypted websites.
+Or, as Coffey's kids explained to him, they can use prepaid "gift" cards for Amazon or eBay — available at most any drugstore — to buy contraband.
+They order makeup, say, or vaping accessories, and have them delivered to friends' houses.

+Law enforcement officials say the taking and sharing of racy "sexting" photos and videos also has become a common and even expected component of dating life for many teens.

-Last year in Naperville, a 16-year-old killed himself after police discovered that he'd recorded himself having sex with a classmate and then shared the recording with his hockey teammates.
+Last year in Naperville, the Chicago suburb where Wistocki worked as a detective for many years, a 16-year-old killed himself after police discovered that he'd recorded himself having sex with a classmate and then shared the recording with his hockey teammates.
 While searching his phone, they also found photos of other partially nude girls in a secret photo vault app disguised as a calculator.

 And yet, Wistocki says, too often parents remain in denial with what he calls "NMK — not my kid."

+Kathleen Kazupski, a mom with two daughters ages 13 and 17, was one of them.
+"As parents, we need to wake up, no doubt," she said afterward.

+She came, in part, because she discovered last fall that her younger daughter was messaging with a boy she didn't know — first on Snapchat and then via text — until Mom put an end to it.
+"I scared the hell out of her."

-Bivens, Ayrial's mom uses an app called MMGuardian, one of several available, to manage and monitor her 13-year-old daughter's phone use.
+Bivens, Ayrial's mom, also attended.
+She uses an app called MMGuardian, one of several available, to manage and monitor her 13-year-old daughter's phone use.
+She shuts the phone down during the school day (though her daughter can still call her) and at bedtime.
 She turns off certain apps, sometimes as punishment, and monitors texts.

+To closely watch most social media, though, she has to use her daughter's phone.
+When that's not possible, she checks what she can see from the accounts she knows exist, using her own accounts.
+Recently, she got after her daughter for cussing on some of her video posts.

 "It's a full-time job," Bivens concedes.
 "People laugh at me because I monitor her stuff.
 But I don't have the same problems as other people do."

+Independent monitoring apps also have proliferated.
+Some give parents more options for viewing and managing what their kids are posting on services such as Instagram or Snapchat — often for a monthly fee.
+These tend to be more effective on Android phones, says Wistocki, who recommends such tools in his talks with parents.

+He closely monitored his own sons until they turned 18, and tells parents they should do the same.

-Tech experts agree that monitoring makes sense for younger kids.
-But Pam Wisniewski, a computer-science professor at the University of Central Florida, suggests a gradual loosening of the strings as teens prove they can be trusted.
+Other tech experts agree that monitoring makes sense for younger kids.
+But Pam Wisniewski, a computer-science professor at the University of Central Florida, is among those who suggest a gradual loosening of the strings as teens prove they can be trusted.

 "I'm almost to the point where I feel like the world would be better off without social media," says Wisniewski, who studies human computer interaction and adolescent online safety.
 "But I'm also a pragmatist."

-Ayrial's mom is all for that.
+Ayrial's mom is all for that, especially having learned that monitoring and blocks on apps aren't foolproof.
 Recently, Ayrial started a live videostream on Twitter and encountered a stranger who asked her to show her bare feet.
 It was a "creepy" request, the teen said, that caused her to end the connection quickly.

 She had sidestepped a block on social media by using a tablet.
 But she did tell Mom what happened soon after.